Direct Scheme Calculation of the Kinetic Energy Functional Derivative Using Machine Learning: Kinetic Energy Calculation

 Figure \ref{fig:fig2}(a-b), depicts contour plots of the KE estimation scores as function of $\gamma$ and $C$ for the SVR model, and of $\gamma$ and $\alpha$ for the KRR model.
 In both plots $\gamma$ is a measure of the kernel distribution variance. $C$ is a regularization term that penalizes the model error in SVR and $\alpha$ is a regularization term that weights the $L2$ norm term in KRR.
 A decimal logarithmic scale is applied in both plots.
 In Fig. \ref{fig:fig2}(a), an increase of $C$ favors higher scores (less estimation errors on the cross-validation set) which overpassed $0.9$ for $C>10^{-1}$.
 The optimal values of $\gamma$ spans the range between $10^{-5}$ and $10^{-1}$.
 In a similar fashion, the optimal range of the KRR hyperparameters coincides with $\gamma$ spanning the interval of values less than $1$.
 A small value of $\alpha$ leads to a better estimation score as $\alpha$ plays the role of the inverse of the regularizer term in other regression based ML algorithms (like $1/2C$ in the case of logistic regression).
 Supported by the data of Fig. \ref{fig:fig2}, we choose $\epsilon$ to be equal to $5\times10^{-4}$, $C=100$ and $\gamma=5\times10^{-3}$ for SVR, $\alpha$ and $\gamma$ take on the values $10^{-5}$ and $0.07$, respectively for the KRR.
 Fig. \ref{fig:fig2}((c) and (d)) are necessary conditions for an accurate (and generalizable) ML-based estimator of the KE functional.
 In the parity plot (c), kinetic energies of $40$ instances of the test set (for potentials with $5$ dips) have been reported.
 The curve points (red spheres) have the ML(KRR) - calculated KE as ordinate and the real (calculated using Galerkin method) KE as abscissa.
+From first glance, a good match between the KE calculated using both methods appear to take place.
+This plot is associated with a mean absolute error, MAE $=1.6\times10^{-4}$ HA, and a relative mean absolute error, RMAE $=1.4\times10^{-5}$ HA.
+Similar results are obtained using SVR (inset of (c)) with MAE $=5\times10^{-4}$ HA and RMAE $=4.4\times10^{-5}$ HA.
+Fig. \ref{fig:fig2}(d)(inset of (d)) represents the distribution of errors, calculated using KRR (SVR), for 1900 samples.
+Both distributions are nearly normal and centered around the value $0$.
+Note that normal distribution of errors reflects a distribution with no pattern, a necessary condition which insures the generalizability of the model.
+Overall, the reached accuracy, the non skewed distribution of errors and the perfect parity plot constitute the cornerstone of approaching OFDFT with ML.
+Nevertheless, calculating the KE itself is not the main challenge addressed in the current work (as it has been addressed in previous work\cite{SnyderPRL}), but being able to calculate its functional derivative in a direct way and avoiding complexity resulting from using indirect calculation schemes.
+Saying that, a careful treatment of these derivatives needs to be applied in order to reduce errors in calculating the total energy.